Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

 \subsection{Unified spectrum coordination system}

-Throughout previous sections, we discussed three database-coordinated sharing systems: WSDB for TV White Space, SAS for CBRS bands, and AFC for the 6 GHz U-NII bands.
-All three systems serve similar functions, including protecting primary users, monitoring the spectrum, registering devices, and allocating resources.
-Consequently, the concept of consolidating these systems into a single Database Sharing Management System was proposed in Ofcom's document \cite{OFCOMEXTENDEDSHARING}.
+In the previous sections, we introduced three database-based sharing systems: WSDB for TV White Space, SAS for CBRS, and AFC for the 6~GHz U-NII bands.
+These systems have similar goals: protecting primary users, monitoring the spectrum, registering devices, and assigning resources.
+Because of this, Ofcom proposed combining them into a single Database Sharing Management System \cite{OFCOMEXTENDEDSHARING}.

-The 2023 research report from the Dynamic Spectrum Alliance \cite{DSADSMS} briefly discusses existing spectrum-sharing frameworks, including: \begin{itemize} \item Manual Licensed Access: Traditionally used for most systems. \item Semi-Automated Database-Assisted Coordination: An example is the Federal Communications Commission's coordination of 70/80/90 GHz wireless links.
-Spectrum access is obtained in two steps: first, ensuring that a new user will not interfere with devices already registered in the database, followed by manual approval from the FCC. \item Licensed Shared Access: This framework facilitates two-tier sharing between users.
-The license holder (usually large government agency) can share part of their spectrum with specific customers, ensuring it will not affect the primary users.
-This approach is used in different countries in 3.7 – 4.2 GHz spectrum. \item Fully Automated Database Frequency Coordination: The first implemented example of this system is the WSDB. \item Dynamic Coordination Databases: An example is the SAS for CBRS.
-The main difference from WSDB is presence of three-tier spectrum sharing policy. \end{itemize}
+The 2023 report from the Dynamic Spectrum Alliance \cite{DSADSMS} reviews different spectrum-sharing models, including: \begin{itemize} \item Manual Licensed Access: The traditional approach used in most systems. \item Semi-Automated Database-Assisted Coordination: For example, the US approach for 70/80/90~GHz links.
+First, the database checks if the new user causes interference, and then the FCC manually handles the request. \item Licensed Shared Access: A two-tier authorization model in which the government permits controlled access to part of the spectrum within predefined geographic areas, ensuring no harmful interference to the primary services.
+Such frameworks are used in several countries \cite{CST2024SpectrumLightLicensing}, most commonly in the 3.7--4.2\,GHz band.

+\item Fully Automated Database Coordination: The WSDB was the first system of this type. \item Dynamic Coordination Databases: Example is the SAS for CBRS, which extends WSDB by adding a three-tier sharing policy. \end{itemize}

-Additionally, the report discusses the development of a generalized spectrum coordination system.
-The benefits of such a system include streamlining and standardizing access to the spectrum, establishing well-defined policies for spectrum access, enhancing spectrum utilization through more detailed data, and enabling the combination of different sensors.
-The report also explores the potential for using this system to share unlicensed spectrum for 5G and 6G applications.
-Furthermore, it envisions future applications of the system for sharing exclusive-use licensed spectrum.
+The report also considers the development of a generalized spectrum coordination system.
+The main benefits of such a system include simplifying spectrum access and making it more uniform, establishing clear access policies, enhancing spectrum utilization through detailed data, and integrating inputs from various sensors.
+The report also highlights its potential for unlicensed 5G and 6G use.